AABoyles/LessWrong-Portable/README.md

 First [follow the directions to build your own version](https://github.com/AABoyles/LessWrong-Portable#i-want-to-make-my-own-version-what-should-i-do).
 Once you get to the build step (i.e. `nodejs build.js <whatever>`), instead of building one of the available options, copy the default build meta file to a version named for your own sequence/book.

-Say, for example, I want to create a book using some LessWrong posts on meditation.
-(Note to self: actually do this.)
-Here's what I'd do:
+For example, I wanted to create a book using some LessWrong posts on meditation.
+Here's what I did:

 ```bash
 cp meta/default.json meta/meditation.json
 ```

 Next, edit `meta/meditation.json`.
 Changing this is mostly optional, except for the URLs.
 That's really, really important.
-I want to use these posts as a starting point:
+I used these posts as a starting point:

 * [Meditation, insight, and rationality.
 (Part 1 of 3)](https://www.lesserwrong.com/posts/QqSNFcGSZdnARx56E/meditation-insight-and-rationality-part-1-of-3)
 * [Meditation, insight, and rationality.
 (Part 2 of 3)](https://www.lesserwrong.com/posts/QjoTFHzvrxQg9A6j3/meditation-insight-and-rationality-part-2-of-3)